braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/drag_and_drop/dnd_content_blocks.md

 Next, select **Drag & Drop Editor** as the Content Block type.
 Click **Edit Content Block** in the **Content Block Preview** panel to begin editing your Content Block.

 Here, we'll make use of the [Drag & Drop editor blocks]({{site.baseurl}}/user_guide/message_building_by_channel/email/drag_and_drop/dnd_editor_blocks/) to build a Drag & Drop Editor Content Block.
 First, drag and drop a format block from the **Rows** tab the editor.
 This will determine the layout of your Content Block.

+{% alert important %}
 Each Drag & Drop Editor Content Block is limited to one row.
 However, you can use Drag & Drop editor blocks to build and customize the Content Block to suite your email messaging.
+{% endalert %}

 You can also add as many Drag & Drop Editor Content Blocks as needed to build out your email campaigns.